RasmussenLab/phamb/README.md

 - We strongly advise to only use Medium-quality and High-quality viral bins evaluated using the AAI-model in CheckV.
 We found the HMM-model is not currently well-suited for viral MAGs.
 Low-quality viral bins may likely represent fragmented/incomplete viruses or novel ones.
 - Bacterial MAGs and viral MAGs from the same metagenome can be efficiently associated using crispr-spacer approaches and sequence alignment (recommended cutoffs can be found in the article).
 From this, Host-viral abundance dynamics and bacterial pangenome modulation can be studied.
 Downstream viral proteome analysis should be based on the `viral regions` found in the `contamination.tsv` file produced by CheckV to prevent contaminating bacterial genes to influence the analysis.

+We are working on seperate Snakemake workflows and scripts to make this approach more available.
+1. MAG annotation for isolating Metagenomic derived viromes
+2. Bacterial MAG and viral MAG association
+3. MAG & VMAG Abundance

 ## Prerequisites - Snakemake